bplaxco/bplaxco/README.md

 Still tweaking but generally:

 - Meetings and async comms respones in the morning
-- Heads down 2-3 hours in the afternoon for project work
+- Heads down ~3 hours in the afternoon for focused project work